 A STA discovers the AP’s security policy through passively monitoring Beacon frames or through active probing.
-If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request or the Supplicant sends the EAPOL-Start PDU (in one or more EAPOL-Start frames or EAPOL-Start Authentication frames).
+If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request or the Supplicant sends the EAPOL-Start PDU (in one or more EAPOL-Start frames or in an(#962) Authentication frame).
 EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports as described in 12.7 (Keys and key distribution).

 TGbi Editor: Instruction: Modify 12.16.5 as follows

 12.16.5 IEEE 802.1X authentication utilizing Authentication frames

-NOTE 1—The originator sends the EAPOL-Start Authentication frame as the first authentication frame to start the EAP authentication process.
+(#962)